SWFsEUROPE: Legitimacy, Financialization, and Varieties of Capitalism: Understanding Sovereign Wealth Funds in Europe

 MO-TRAYL: Mobility trajectories of young lives: Life chances of transnational youths in Global South and North

-MO-TRAYL aims to develop a better understanding of the relationship between migration and young people’s life-chances by studying youth’s mobility trajectories.
-The project is led by Prof. Valentina Mazzucato and has received funding from the ERC.
+MO-TRAYL aimed to develop a better understanding of the relationship between migration and young people’s life-chances by studying youth’s mobility trajectories.
+The project was led by Prof. Valentina Mazzucato and received funding from the ERC.

-MO-TRAYL will break new ground by studying simultaneously youths in the Global South who have remained ‘at home’ and those who have migrated to Europe by making use of unique new longitudinal data collected in the Global South as well as collecting new data in the Global North that specifically traces the mobility trajectories, the resulting different family compositions along the way, and how both affect life chances.
+MO-TRAYL broke new ground by studying simultaneously youths in the Global South who remained ‘at home’ and those who migrated to Europe by making use of unique new longitudinal data collected in the Global South as well as new data in the Global North that specifically traces the mobility trajectories, the resulting different family compositions along the way, and how both affect life chances.

 PhD candidate | Project | Supervisor |